arjunkhara/Business-of-Games-Repo/README.md

 What studios look for in a code portfolio:
 First thing to do is to separate student projects from professional projects.
 Ensure that the portfolio has a completed game, a minimum requirement.
 A video play through of the game as a showreel is also essential.
 Having the game work across platforms demonstrates versatility.
 Have plenty of code samples on repositories like GitHub, and ensure that all documentation is well-written, easy to read, and properly structured.
 If participating in group projects, highlight / distinguish precisely which contributions are owned by which developer / coder.
 Have an online portfolio on a website and a blurb that links the demo video to the portfolio website.

+What studios look for in an artist’s portfolio:
+Have a portfolio website with proper layout — sections and folders should be properly organised.
+A clear breakdown of the concept, articulation, and management of the workflows used to create the art.
+Positions for artists are typically the most competitive and studios look for a unique style that is genuine and authentic to the artist’s vision.